udemirezen/pinn_clusters/README.md

 ## loss.py

 Contains the loss functions used in the paper, namely ```SquareLoss``` used for fixed collocation points, and ```SquareLossRandom``` used for collocation resampling.
-Please refer to the final section of this README (__"Code Implementation of Collocation Resampling"__) for a detailed description of how these two functions differ.
+Please refer to the final section of this README (__"Code Implementation of Collocation Resampling"__) for a detailed explanation of how these two functions differ.

 Both loss functions evaluate the predictive accuracy of the neural network after each iteration according to the characteristic objective function of PINN, which we call $J(\Theta)$: ([Raissi et. al, 2019](https://doi.org/10.1016/j.jcp.2018.10.045))